 While the elementary school option would break up current school zones and divide the district community more, the fourth and fifth grade academy would allow for a more developed, more closely-knit Grady cluster community.

-Anna Rachwalski is a junior and this is her second year writing for the Southerner.
-Outside of the newspaper, she plays the violin for the school orchestra,...
+Anna Rachwalski is a senior and this is her third year writing for the Southerner.
+Outside of the newspaper, she is president of the Quiz Bowl team, is...

 Inman should turn into an elementary school

 The conversation around what to do with Inman is not an easy one to answer, as parents, stakeholders and community members try to have their say in the building’s future.
 However, turning Inman into a new elementary school for the cluster is the solution that would best meet the needs of all community members.

 In contrast to the fourth and fifth academy, the elementary school proposal ensures elementary schools remain neighborhood schools and keep the schools close to the communities they serve.
 In a survey of 1,083 Grady cluster families by the Council of Intown Neighborhoods and Schools, 45 percent ranked “ensuring elementary schools are neighborhood schools” as their first or second priority in primary goals in addressing capacity growth in the cluster.
 This was the top response in the survey.

 Creating a new school would mean zoning for every elementary school would be smaller, allowing children to form close connections with peers who live in their neighborhood and giving the community greater involvement with each school.